Fish for Striped Bass in Gaspésie!

 Striped bass, which can grow up to 90 cm long and live up to 20 years, are abundant in the waters off Gaspésie.
 This fish is highly prized by anglers, because it has a reputation for being as combative as salmon!

-This year, the fishing season runs from June 15 to October 31.
+This year, the fishing season runs from June 15 to September 12, 2021 for zone 1.
+From June 15 to October 31, 2021, for zone 21 in Chaleur Bay and part of the Gulf of St. Lawrence (downstream side of the Campbelltown bridge at the Cap Gaspé).
 Please note that the daily catch and possession limit is set at three striped bass per day.

 Where to fish for striped bass?